 Trading volumes for USDT are generally higher, though this is partly because it has been around longer.
 USDT was created in 2014, while USDC began in 2018.
 This is not that important, as USDC also has a huge trading volume and is very liquid.

-The main difference between USDC vs USDT is transparency and, potentially, safety.
+The main difference between USDC and USDT is transparency and, potentially, safety.
 Tether has generally been reluctant to release public audits of its holdings, and at one point, it even applied to the New York Supreme Court to block the release of this information.

 Coinbase and Circle, on the other hand, have made significant efforts to be as open and transparent as possible, releasing monthly audit statements from global accounting firm Grant Thornton LLP.